 Crochet Heart Sachets

-The suggest yarn is any sport yarn similar to Lion Brand Vanna’s Choice or Red Heart Comfort Sport yarn and a G crochet hook (size 4), these heart sachets work up pretty fast.
+The suggested yarn is any sport yarn similar to Lion Brand Vanna’s Choice or Red Heart Comfort Sport yarn and a G crochet hook (size 4), these heart sachets work up pretty fast.
 Fill them with potpourri or lavender buds or even small heart soaps.
 If you fill the heart with lavender buds or potpourri, you may need to put them inside of a small fabric, mesh, or satin bag so they don’t come out through the holes.
 The pattern is free on Raverly.
-It will also require some type of ribbon to weave through the holes and tie into a box at the top
+It will also require some type of ribbon to weave through the holes and tie into a box at the top.

 Heart-Shaped Cozy Hotpad